For the purposes of understanding these principles, consider the following:

 A coinciding and similarly dangerous reality, is that because of gratification’s priorities, it will nearly always get the job of ‘hunger-removal’ done before edification will.
 It’s filterless and will fill the hole with anything and everything.
 It therefore is too often ignorantly seen as the superior option.
 However, just because we solve the problem, doesn’t mean we benefit from the solution.

-Gratification is usually the path of least resistance.
+Usually, gratification is the path of least resistance.
 This means it doesn’t care if it’s the easiest, cheapest, quickest, dirtiest thing one could consume, you just get it done.
 Simply put, we gratify by default.

-Simultaneously, as edification requires a filter on consumption, it will nearly always be the harder, more expensive, and slower path in comparison to its alternatives.
+Simultaneously, as edification requires a filter on consumption, it will in most cases be the harder, more expensive, slower path, in comparison to gratification.

 Simultaneously those who can utilise an edifying filter on their choices in hunger management and life, can much more easily and effectively produce powerful results in their search for success and accomplishments.
-Due to detrimental indulgences being filtered from one’s daily life, people are able to improve their habitual nature so that making wiser, healthier, more helpful choices becomes easier and easier, even until one becomes more likely to edify in all hungers by default, instead of gratify.
+Due to detrimental indulgences being filtered from one’s daily life, people are able to improve their habitual nature so that making wiser, healthier, more helpful choices becomes easier and easier, even until we get to a point where we become more likely to edify in all/new hungers by default, instead of gratify.
 I can not come close to sufficiently illustrating how valuable it is when it becomes your nature to edify by default.
+This is a state I have visited many times but am still working on retaining permanently.

 Edifying Success therefore serves to illustrate: